gabrielhuang/centroid-networks/README.md

 Code for the paper [Centroid Networks for Few-shot Clustering and Unsupervised Few-shot Classification](https://arxiv.org/abs/1902.08605).

-The code is forked from the Prototypical Networks code by Jake Snell and collaborators.
+The code is forked from the [Prototypical Networks](https://github.com/jakesnell/prototypical-networks) code by Jake Snell and collaborators.
 Thanks to them for sharing their code in the first place!
 Their instructions (below) have been modified for our project.
+Also, thanks to [cyvius96](https://github.com/cyvius96/prototypical-network-pytorch/) for providing a prototypical network implementation for miniImageNet.

 ## Preparing Data & Dependencies